Why are p-values uniformly distributed?

 “Under the null hypothesis, p-values are uniformly distributed.”

-In the practice, this statement is not only accepted without dispute but is also very easy to graphically verify— simply plot the histogram of the p-values and assess the flatness of the distribution.
-Any deviation toward the left (p-values closer to 0) suggests some tests don’t follow the null hypothesis.
-However, the reason why p-values are expected to be uniform is often a source of confusion as it isn’t immediately apparent.
+In the practice, this statement is easy to graphically verify—simply plot the histogram of the p-values and examine the flatness of the distribution; any deviation toward the left (p-values closer to 0) suggests some tests don’t follow the null hypothesis.
+However, the reason why p-values spread evenly between 0 and 1 isn’t immediately apparent.

 What you’ll learn here